Atlanta Outpatient Programs for Mental Health & Substance Use

 • Co-occurring cycle: Mood disorders and addiction often interact to create a dangerous cycle where the symptoms of one make the other worse.

-At The Berman Center, we provide dual diagnosis treatment in Atlanta.
+At The Berman Center, our clinicians provide dual diagnosis treatment in Atlanta.
 By addressing both conditions simultaneously, this holistic approach can include:

 • In-depth assessment: A thorough evaluation of each person is essential to developing a personalized dual diagnosis treatment plan.

-• Relapse prevention: Dual diagnosis treatment helps you identify triggers and then develop personalized coping strategies to prevent relapse and manage symptoms of a mood disorder.
+• Relapse prevention: Dual diagnosis treatment helps you identify triggers and then develop personalized coping skills to prevent relapse and manage symptoms of a mood disorder.

-• Supportive services: These can include education, peer support, family therapy, and aftercare planning, all of which aim to help you maintain sustained recovery and stability in your mental health.
+• Supportive services: These can include education, peer support, family therapy sessions, and aftercare planning, all of which aim to help you maintain sustained recovery and stability in your mental health.

 When mood disorders and addiction are treated simultaneously, it gives the best chance for recovery and a better quality of life overall.